chrisdavies/Asynqueue/readme.md

 # Asynqueue

-This is simply a prototype/demo of a mechanism for passing messages between tasks in .NET.
+This is a simple mechanism for passing messages between tasks in .NET.
 It is a naive, but fast actor model implementation.

+Get it via Nuget:

+    Install-Package Asynqueue

 ## Performance
 This performs quite nicely on my laptop (an i7 2.4Ghz).
 It is capable of processing 1 million messages (and responses) in 575ms.